Berkshire Hathaway’s third-quarter profits decline 11%

 OMAHA, Neb.
-(AP) — Warren Buffett’s company reported an 11% decline in third-quarter profits because of a smaller increase in the paper value of its investments.
+(AP) — Warren Buffett’s company reported Saturday that it saw an 11% decline in third-quarter profits because of a smaller increase in the paper value of its investments, even as it sits on a mountain of cash.

 Buffett has long said Berkshire’s operating earnings offer a better view of quarterly performance because they exclude investments and derivatives, which can vary.
 By that measure, Berkshire’s operating earnings improved to $7.86 billion, or $4,812 per Class A share, from $6.88 billion, or $4,186.05 per Class A share.